 Please be advised that upon request the school district is required by law to release "Directory Information" concerning your child.
 The school district designates the following items as "Directory Information": student's name, parent's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, most recent previous school attended, photographs, and video or other electronic formats.
-Parents or eligible students will have ten (10) school days after this annual public notice to view the student's directory information and to provide notice in writing to the school district that they choose to not have this information released.
+Parents or eligible students will have ten (10) school days after this annual public notice to view the student's directory information released.
 Unless notified to the contrary in writing to your child's principal within ten (10) school days after school starting or enrolling, the school district may disclose any of those items designated as directory information without prior written consent.
 The FPCO web site address is: http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html